AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

     **Note:** For more information about the video playback process and concepts in ApsaraVideo for Media Processing, see [Video playback](https://help.aliyun.com/document_detail/53522.html?spm=a2c4g.11186623.2.15.7a45195dpABgQj).
 For more information about the process of using the playback credential for playback, see [Use playback credentials](/intl.en-US/Developer Guide/Video play/Use playback credentials to play videos.md).
 For more information about region settings, see [VOD centers and endpoints](/intl.en-US/Developer Guide/VOD centers and endpoints.md).

-4. Set the UI view.
+4. Set the user interface \(UI\) view.

     If the playback source contains video images, you must set the UI view to display the video images in the player.
 You can use SurfaceView or TextureView to set the UI view.
-The following code uses SurfaceView as an example:
+In the following example, SurfaceView is used.

     ```
     surfaceView = (SurfaceView) findViewById(R.id.playview);